AizaRashid/decoder-only-transformer/README.md

 at once instead of one at a time.

-Training uses a hand-written PyTorch loop (`train.py`) rather than a training framework — every `zero_grad → forward → loss → backward → step`
-is visible, which was the point: I wanted to actually see the mechanics, not have a framework hide them.
+Training uses a hand-written PyTorch loop (`train.py`) rather than a training framework, every `zero_grad → forward → loss → backward → step` is visible, which was the point: I wanted to actually see the mechanics, not have a framework hide them.